jsiegenthaler/homebridge-eosstb/README.md

 If you like this plugin, consider making a donation or buying me a coffee!<br>
 <a target="blank" href="https://www.paypal.com/donate?hosted_button_id=CNEDGHRUER468"><img src="https://img.shields.io/badge/PayPal-Donate-blue.svg?logo=paypal"/></a>  <a target="blank" href="https://ko-fi.com/jsiegenthaler"><img src="https://img.shields.io/badge/Ko--Fi-Buy%20me%20a%20coffee-29abe0.svg?logo=ko-fi"/></a>

+# BACKEND CHANGES CAUSED THIS PLUGIN TO STOP WORKING AS OF 13 OCTOBER 2022
+It appears that the system backend has changed.
+First noted on Thursday 13 October 2022.
+I have had reports from the following countries so far:

+* NL: Plugin backend logon failure
+* CH: Intially backend logon failure, now logon appears to work again.
+However MQTT control and channel list retrieval are no longer working.

+Initial investigations reveal that the change will need a large rewrite of the plugin.
+This may take some time.

 ## Readme Applicability
 Due to the adding of features and functions, this Readme applies from v1.1.0.
 For prior versions, please see the [eosstb release history on npm](https://www.npmjs.com/package/homebridge-eosstb?activeTab=versions).